ancient-civilizations-and-empires

 Integration of Religious and Civic Functions

 The central mosque, or jami, served as the anchor of Mamluk urban design.
 These mosques were not merely places of prayer but functioned as community centers, educational institutions, and administrative hubs.
 Surrounding the mosque, planners would typically locate a madrasa (school of Islamic law), a khanqah (Sufi lodge), a sabil (public water fountain), and sometimes a maristan (hospital).
 This clustering of charitable and religious buildings around a single courtyard created what scholars call the "Mamluk religious complex" — a self-contained civic unit that served the spiritual, social, and medical needs of the neighborhood.
-The Sultan Hassan Mosque-Madrasa in Cairo (built 1356–1363) exemplifies this model, combining a massive congregational mosque with four law schools, a hospital, and a mausoleum.
+The Sultan Hassan Mosque-Madrasa in Cairo (built 1356–1363) exemplifies this model, combining a massive congregational mosque with four law schools teaching the Sunni legal traditions of Hanafi, Maliki, Shafi, and Hanbali, along with a hospital and a mausoleum for the founder.
+The complex's monumental entrance portal, soaring iwan vaults, and intricate stone carving established a paradigm that later Mamluk patrons would emulate and refine.

 Street Networks and Spatial Organization